antoine-coulon/effect-introduction/README.md

 C#...

-Let's see how to use the built in Effect runtime!
+Let's see how to use the built in Effect runtime! **(src/06-runtime.ts)**

 Other interesting facts about the fiber-based runtime:

 - It's stack safe, because it controls the execution of operations, it's able to determine how much operations it can execute on the current tick of the Event Loop.
-- It's memory efficient because after 2048 operations, the fiber yields, letting the Event Loop breath and letting other tasks run.
+- It's memory efficient because after X operations (currently 2048), the fiber yields, letting the Event Loop breath and letting other tasks run.
 - It's overall faster, because the runtime can combine/batch/eliminate operations and tries to leverage synchronous operations as much as it can.

-## Tracing & Logging
+## 7. Tracing & Logging

 Effect also directly embeds primitives for Logging, Tracing and even Metrics.

 It can be integrated with OpenTelemetry, Prometheus, etc.

 Summary